lelesorgi/Public-repo/README.md

 - Financial_Big_Data_project.pdf: A project I did, together with a colleague, for the course "Financial Big Data" at EPFL.
 The title is "RFSV Forecasting with
 High-Frequency Data"
 - Statistical Machine Learning (folder): Homeworks and assignments I did, together with a colleague, for the course "Statistical Learning" at UC3M.
+- Sorgente-GLM-prelim.pdf: A project I did, for the course "Applied Biostatistics" at EPFL.
+The title is "Poisson regression for asthmatic attacks".
 - Stochastic_Simulation_Project.pdf: A project I did, together with a colleague, for the course "Stochastic Simulation" at EPFL.
 The title is "Multi-Level Monte Carlo methods for option pricing"
 - Regression Methods.pdf: A project I did, together with a colleague, for the course "Regression Methods" at EPFL.